Quick access

 Market Replication

 Switzerland launched November 2024.
 Germany launched October 2025, 11 months later.
 Within 4 months DE overtook CH in both monthly downloads and active users, with zero existing organic community.
 The same paid playbook produced faster results in a 10× larger market.
 Austria added organically.
-US launched February 2026.
+US soft launched February 2026 to enable testing of global roll-out.
+Focus remains on Germany.

 Cumulative Downloads